Something a little different this time: a writing assignment for you!

 She and the guys in her department divided the coffee ‘chores,’ but Barbara got the toughest job (IMHO).

-Among other inconveniences, this meant going to the grocery on her own time and buying those huge cans of coffee (plus big containers of creamers and sugar).
+Among other inconveniences, this meant going to the grocery on her own time and buying those huge cans of coffee (plus big creamers and sugar).

 High heels, coffee, and parking lots

-If you’ve ever worked at a government facility, you know the rest.
+If you’ve ever worked for the government, you know the rest.

 On delivery day, she had to lug the whole kit and kaboodle across an acre of parking lot – no matter the weather – and walk another acre inside the building.